 Jim pointed to a growing dot on the horizon.

 “There’s another plane!”

 “I can’t believe someone would actually fly closer to give the passengers a better look.”
-The bald-headed neighbor shook

-  his head, then his eyes widened in horror.
-The pilot wasn’t conducting a sightseeing tour.
-The plane struck the South

-  Tower and an enormous fireball exploded through the building to geyser from the north face like a volcanic eruption.
+The bald-headed neighbor shook his head, only the pilot wasn’t conducting a sightseeing tour.
+The plane struck the South Tower and an enormous fireball exploded through the building to geyser like a volcano from the north face.